Skip to content

 export LETTA_API_KEY=your-api-key

-See Self-hosting to use Letta Code with your own Letta server.
+See Docker setup to use Letta Code with a Letta server running in Docker.

 Applies to all projects: